stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.webextensions/webextensionbinding/set_appref/_index.md

 ---
+title: Aspose::Words::WebExtensions::WebExtensionBinding::set_AppRef method
-title: set_AppRef
+linktitle: set_AppRef
 second_title: Aspose.Words for C++ API Reference
-description: Specifies the binding key used to map the binding entry in this list with the bound data in the document.
+description: Aspose::Words::WebExtensions::WebExtensionBinding::set_AppRef method.
+Specifies the binding key used to map the binding entry in this list with the bound data in the document in C++.
 type: docs
 weight: 53
 url: /cpp/aspose.words.webextensions/webextensionbinding/set_appref/